dendronhq/dendron-docs/vault/pkg.markdown-links.setup.md

    cd markdown-links
    npm install
    ```
-2. Use `Run Extension` from the [[debug pane|dendron.dev.ref.vscode#debug-pane]] (note: this requires that dendron be installed.
+2. Use `Run Extension` from the [[debug pane|dev.ref.vscode#debug-pane]] (note: this requires that dendron be installed.
 VSCode might ask you to install Dendron and reload at this point)
 3. Make sure you are inside a Dendron workspace.
 If not, either initialize one using `Dendron: Initialize Workspace` or change to one using `Dendron: Change Workspace`

 ## Setup without Dendron Extension Installed